andre-ye/uni/docs/math/math-126/lecture.md

 ---

 ## Week 5 Friday
-- The tangent plane contains all of the tangentn lines.
+- The tangent plane contains all of the tangent lines.
 You can obtain the tangent plane equation just from two tangent vectors.
 The two direction vectors in each plane can help us understand the tangent plane.
 - We can therefore check extrema just using $$f_x = 0$$ and $$f_y = 0$$.
 - Second derivative test - $$D = f_{xx} (a, b) f_yy(a, b) - f{xy}^2(a, b)$$.